Polymer/old-docs-site/1.0/docs/start/first-element/intro.md

 #download-button::shadow paper-ripple {
   color: #fff;
 }
+.stepnav {
+  margin-top: 24px;
+}
 </style>

 {% include toc.html %}

-In this codelab, you’ll learn how to build elements using Polymer 1.0.
+In this tutorial, you’ll learn how to build elements using Polymer 1.0.
 You'll create a simple Polymer element, a toggle button.
 The finished button will look something like this: